santiagxf/synapse-cicd/docs/actions.md

 Parameters:
  - **configuration:** Indicates the build configuration to use.
 Posible values are `Release` (default) or `Debug`.
- - **solution:** The path where to look for the solution (`.sln` or `.csproj`) to compile and build.
+ - **solution:** The path where to look for the solution (`.sln` or `.sqlproj`) to compile and build.
 Wildcard paths are supported.
 When multiple solutions are match by a wildcard expression, all of them are build and placed on `outputpath`.
  - **outputpath:** The path where to store the compiled projects (`.dacpac`).

 ## run-sqlpackage